Angel in Ebony

 Once a man came wandering through the woods where she and her exhausted runaways were hiding.
 He seemed to mutter to himself while he walked, saying he had a wagon and a horse in a nearby barnyard.
 Then he disappeared.
 When Harriet dashed there after dark, it was as he said.
 And the wagon contained food and blankets.
 “Thank you, Jesus!” she cried.

 Over the course of her life, Harriet Tubman helped over 300 slaves escape to freedom.
 After the Civil War she opened a home for sick, poor and homeless people in Auburn, New York.
 And that is where her life ended at the age of ninety-three.

-Harriet Tubman, one of God’s angels in ebony, is remembered as a champion of freedom in a quiet way.
+Harriet Tubman, one of God’s angels in ebony, is remembered as a champion of freedom who worked in a quiet way.